BAndresen/instructor_assistant/README.md

 ### Use Dive Templates

-Create and customize templates to complete even faster.
-Each Instructor has a unique way of conducting the PADI Open Water Course and often repeats parts of the course schedule.
-For example, for the Confined Water One dive an Instructor may also complete Knowledge Review Section One, 200m swim and the 10min float on the same day.
-Dive Templates allow you to save these matching date pairs so you only need to complete the Confined Water One field date.
-After pressing the "Set Template" button the subsequent date pairs will be updated.
+Instructors often complete a number of tasks during the same session.
+Templates allow Instructors to save these methods to make completing the form even faster.
+###### Example:
+###### For “Confined Water One” an Instructor also completes “Knowledge Review Section One”, “200m Swim” and the “10min float” on the same day as a standard practice.
+After making a template with this parameter, an instructor can deploy the template which will read the date input from “Confined Water One” and automatically update the input dates for “Knowledge Review Section One” and “200 Swim” and “10 minute float”

 ### Import Student Information
 Save time and with the option to import bulk student information from a course roster excel file.